 Accountability and Inspection

-The revised OFSTED framework for inspecting schools and academies in England came into force in September 2012.
-The NASUWT believes that OFSTED inspectors should report on achievements and how schools can build pathways to success and will continue to campaign for this model of supportive and developmental inspection rather than the punitive, high-stakes system that currently exists.
+The NASUWT believes that inspection systems should report on achievements and how schools can build pathways to success.
+The Union will continue to campaign for this model of supportive and developmental inspection rather than the punitive, high-stakes systems that currently exist across much of the UK.

 Changes to assessment and accountability measures for primary schools and 16-19 provision

-The Coalition Government has confirmed a number of changes to the assessment and accountability measures for judging the performance of primary schools and 16-19 provision.
-The NASUWT will issue guidance to members that take account of these changes.
-However, the key changes are:
+The Government has confirmed a number of changes to the assessment and accountability measures for judging the performance of primary schools and 16-19 provision.

 Primary school floor targets